tback/ansible-django/README.md

 ./play production webservers --tags=pip
 ```

+An example inventory is included, you should :
+- rename this to `inventory`
-An example inventory is included, you should put all sensitive information in this folder
+- put all sensitive information in this folder